Graduate Program (MA)

 Students in the Master of Arts in Theology take the core courses plus 15 semester hours in elective courses.

-The Institute for Spirituality and Social Justice provides a university context for those interested in gaining or deepening their theological knowledge in social justice, biblical studies, and spirituality through ethical analysis and the construction of a deeper social imagination.
+The Institute for Spirituality and social-impact-impact Justice provides a university context for those interested in gaining or deepening their theological knowledge in social-impact-impact justice, biblical studies, and spirituality through ethical analysis and the construction of a deeper social-impact-impact imagination.
 Working with the spiritual resources of our wisdom traditions, the Institute prepares people to contribute effectively to a more just, more humane world.
 Many of our graduate students seek personal enrichment; preparation for a variety of career options including employment opportunities in counseling, teaching, and the church; and preparation to pursue doctoral work.

 EXPLORING A NEW PERSPECTIVE